Winter sports guide for the Lake Geneva Region: where to go and what to do

 Dozens of people die in avalanches every year in Switzerland.
 The danger should not be minimized, but learning when and why they occur is the best prevention.
 The Swiss Federal Institute for Snow and Avalanche Research (SLF) in Davos publishes a short, excellent online guide aimed especially at Swiss Alps snowboarders, good background reading.
 The SLF has daily online avalanche bulletins.
 Both are in English.
 The SLF also has the most reliable online information around, with maps, for fresh snowfall amounts, snow height and snowpack stability as well as other details of particular interest to hikers and riders.
 Much of it is in German only, but the maps are easy to grasp.

-in many resorts in the area, including Les Diablerets, Château-d’Oex /Rougemont, Gstaad, Les Mosses /La Lécherette, Villars-Gryon, and Leysin.
+Children under nine ski free in many resorts in the area, including Les Diablerets, Château-d’Oex /Rougemont, Gstaad, Les Mosses /La Lécherette, Villars-Gryon, and Leysin.

 Lessons and courses